Fast-track Approvals Act 2024

 You could also call this:

-You can find Te Ture Whaimana in three different laws.
-These laws talk about the vision and strategy for the rivers.
-They are the Waikato-Tainui Raupatu Claims (Waikato River) Settlement Act 2010, the Ngati Tuwharetoa, Raukawa, and Te Arawa River Iwi Waikato River Act 2010, and the Nga Wai o Maniapoto (Waipa River) Act 2012.
+Te Ture Whaimana refers to the vision and strategy set out in Schedule 2 of the Waikato-Tainui Raupatu Claims (Waikato River) Settlement Act 2010, Schedule 1 of the Ngati Tuwharetoa, Raukawa, and Te Arawa River Iwi Waikato River Act 2010, and Schedule 1 of the Nga Wai o Maniapoto (Waipa River) Act 2012.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.